This College Made Sexual Assault Survivors Sign a Gag Order or Be Expelled

 The contract requires students who report sexual assault to "remain silent," while a Brandon University student described the process as "humiliating" and "horrifyingly ignorant."

-A Manitoba university has axed a policy that forced survivors of sexual assault to sign a contract that would prevent them from speaking out about their assault or else be expelled from the school after complaints surfaced Tuesday.
+A college in the Canadian province of Manitoba has been called out for forcing survivors of sexual assault to sign a contract that would prevent them from speaking out about their assault or else be expelled from the school.

-The document, referred by Brandon University as a "behavioural contract," requires students who report sexual assaults to the university not to talk to their abuser, and are not allowed to discuss the event with anyone but a counsellor or permitted administrative staff.
+The document, referred by Brandon University as a "behavioral contract," requires students who report sexual assaults to the university not to talk to their abuser, and they are not allowed to discuss the event with anyone but a counselor or permitted administrative staff.

-According to Stefon Irvine, chairperson of the Brandon University Student Union (BUSU)'s LGBTTQ collective and spokesperson for the campus' #WeBelieveSurvivors group, the document was unearthed when a survivor broke their silence about having to sign the contract after reporting it university staff.
+According to Stefon Irvine, chairperson of the Brandon University Student Union (BUSU)'s LGBTTQ collective and spokesperson for the campus's #WeBelieveSurvivors group, the document was unearthed when a survivor broke her silence about having to sign the contract after reporting it to university staff.

-"We had heard rumours through the grapevine about something like this for a while, but we had a very brave person come forward and tell us about it recently," he told VICE.
+"We had heard rumors through the grapevine about something like this for a while, but we had a very brave person come forward and tell us about it recently," he told VICE.

 "This is the administration's way of sweeping it under the carpet.
 If they say zero sexual assaults happened on campus because they're all being silenced, then what they're really saying is that survivors are lying about their stories."

-In a copy of the document provided to VICE, the guidelines state that complainants who break the rules may subject to "disciplinary behaviour including but not limited to suspension and/or expulsion from Brandon University."
-The person who brought the document forward, wishing to remain anonymous, told VICE that administration has made no effort to contact her since the group went public with the allegations.
+In a copy of the document provided to VICE, the guidelines state that complainants who break the rules may be subject to "disciplinary behavior including but not limited to suspension and/or expulsion from Brandon University."
+The person who brought the document forward, wishing to remain anonymous, told VICE that the administration has made no effort to contact her since the group went public with the allegations.

 "They've been getting away with this by silencing me," she told VICE.
 "People need to see what's going on here because we don't deserve to be silenced."

 The woman, who says she was assaulted in the fall of last year, reported the incident to the university the following day.
-What followed was what she described as an "insulting" process: she was paired up with a counselor who she claims was not trained to deal with sex assaults; she claims she was told by administration that she would eventually "get over" the assault and she was told specifically not to speak anyone else about it, despite her growing mental distress, which she expressed to the university.
+What followed was what she described as an "insulting" process: She was paired up with a counselor who she claims was not trained to deal with sexual assaults; she claims she was told by administration that she would eventually "get over" the assault; and she was told specifically not to speak to anyone else about it, despite her growing mental distress, which she expressed to the university.

-Dr. Corinne Mason, coordinator of the gender and women's studies department at the university, calls the revelation "not surprising" given the skepticism of sex assault complaints by administrative staff.
+Dr. Corinne Mason, coordinator of the gender and women's studies department at the university, calls the revelation "not surprising" given the skepticism of sexual assault complaints by administrative staff.